scraed/CharacteristicGuidanceWebUI/README.md

 The Characteristic Guidance Web UI features an interactive interface for both txt2img and img2img mode.
 ![Gradio UI for CharacteristicGuidanceWebUI](https://github.com/scraed/CharacteristicGuidanceWebUI/blob/main/CHGextension_pic.PNG?raw=true)

+The characteristic guidance is slow compared to classifier-free guidance.
+We recommend the user to generate image with classifier-free guidance at first, then try characteristic guidance with the same prompt and seed to enhance the image.

 Below are the parameters you can adjust to customize the behavior of the guidance correction:

 ### Basic Parameters